-- The Metals and Minerals business segment focuses on the following commodity divisions: copper, zinc, nickel, ferroalloys, aluminium/alumina and iron ore.
-The activities of the Group's Metals and Minerals business segment are underpinned by ownership interests in controlled and non-controlled industrial assets such as mining, smelting, refining and warehousing operations. - The Energy Products business segment focuses on coal and oil.
-The activities of the Group's Energy Products business segment include extensive ownership interests in controlled and non-controlled coal mining and oil production operations as well as investments in strategic handling, storage and freight equipment and facilities. - The Agricultural Products business segment, operated through Glencore Agri, focuses on grains, oils/oilseeds, sugar and cotton.
-The activities of Glencore Agri are supported by investments in controlled and non-controlled storage, handling and processing facilities in strategic locations.
-Glencore Agri is operated as a joint venture in which the Group has a 49.99 per cent. ownership interest.
-See "- Agricultural products".
+Following the change in reporting structure, each of the industrial activities and marketing activities business segments covers the Group's main commodity divisions: metals and minerals and energy products.
+The metals and minerals division produces and markets a diverse range of metals and minerals, including copper, cobalt, zinc, nickel and ferroalloys, and also markets aluminium/alumina and iron ore from third parties.
+The Group's activities are underpinned by ownership interests in controlled and non-controlled industrial assets such as mining, smelting, refining and warehousing operations.
+The Group's energy products are primarily coal and oil, and the Group has extensive ownership interests in controlled and non-controlled coal mining and oil production operations as well as investments in strategic handling, storage and freight equipment and facilities.
+The Group's activities related to agricultural products are operated through Glencore Agri, a joint venture in which the Group has a 49.9 per cent. ownership interest, and are now reported through the marketing activities business segment within "corporate and other" activities.